-Transfers: Between Saarburg and Koblenz by train (in 2 hrs. for about € 24 p.p., group tickets can be bought on board with the tour manager) or minivan as from 4 persons (approx. € 75 p.p., bike: € 15).
-Limited number available, arranged by the tour manager on board, to be paid on site.
+Transfers: Between Koblenz and Bad Wimpfen by train (in 3,5 hrs. for ca. € 45 p.p. – group tickets can be bought through the on board tour manager) or minivan (approx. € 85 p.p., min.
+4 pers., bike € 15).
+Limited availability, this will be arranged by the on board tour manager.
+To be paid on board.

 Excursion program: when the cycle stages and docking times make it possible an excursion program is compiled, which is bookable and payable only on board.
 Depending on the nationalities of the participants the excursions are available if necessary bilingual German-English.